ldurazo/FlightsApp-Ember-Spring/README.md

 mvn tomcat7:run should open the server at localhost:8080

-To open the webapp, open index.html in /client-side-ember as a file, not domain or mounted server configured yet.
+To open the webapp, open index.html in /client-side-ember as is